-Come and enjoy a rich slice of Arizona history at the Gilbert Historical Museum, located at the south end of the vibrant Gilbert Heritage District.
+Come and enjoy Gilbert’s history at the Gilbert Historical Museum, located at the south end of the vibrant Gilbert Heritage District.
 Gilbert Historical Museum has been at the heart of the Gilbert community since we opened our doors in 1982.
-Our building, the original Gilbert Elementary School was built in 1913 and sits proudly on the National Register of Historic Places, the only building in Gilbert with that designation.
+Our building, the original Gilbert Elementary School built in 1913, sits proudly on the National Register of Historic Places, the only building in Gilbert with that designation.